b0o/blender-addon-template/README.md

 This will create a zip file in the `dist` directory which users can install in Blender.

+## Notes

+- The `my_addon/auto_load.py` file is a helper which automatically discovers, registers, and unregisters your add-on classes.
+If you prefer a simpler approach, you can remove this file and manually register/unregister your add-on classes in the `register` and `unregister` functions in `my_addon/__init__.py`.

 ## License

 Blender Add-on Template &copy; 2024 Maddison Hellstrom